cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 ### Note on NRI bank account verifications
 - Currently, you can only attempt Pre Verification of `nre_savings` and `nro_savings` bank accounts
 - All the NRI bank accounts will be manually verified as of now

+### Note on PAN validation
+- You need to provide `pan`, `name` and `date_of_birth` to trigger a PAN validation
+- As a part of this process, investor's PAN, name and date of birth will be verified individually

 ### Note on Pre Verification object events
 - Events are triggered upon `status` changes that happen on `pre_verification` object.